tronprotocol/tronbox/README.md

 1. All the compiled contracts can be used, just like in development & test, front-end code, or during script migration. <br>

 2. After each command, your contract will be re-loaded.
-After invoking the `migrate--rest` command, you can immediately use the new address and binary.<br>
+After invoking the `migrate --reset` command, you can immediately use the new address and binary.<br>

 3. Every returned command's promise will automatically be logged.
 There is no need to use `then()`, which simplifies the command.<br>